spcourse/website/index.md

 .tracks tr.dim td, .tracks tr.dim th { filter: grayscale(60%); opacity: 0.3; }
 </style>

-**If you have no prior programming experience**, you start with Scientific Programming 1:
+Here are the three most common schedules for **if you have no prior programming experience**. (so, you start with Scientific Programming 1):

 <table class="tracks">
   <thead>